 What Do Systems Engineers Do?

+What does a systems engineer do on the job?
 System engineers manage the operating systems and hardware used in computers.
 System engineers design and support computer hardware, software applications, communication methodology within computer networks, and network infrastructure.

 System engineers can work within the aerospace and defense industry, supporting hardware and software upgrades of complex equipment that uses both hardware and software that continuously change; system engineers may maintain aircraft, missiles, and tanks.
 System engineers also support large communication networks, such as satellite communications and cell phone networks.